Naomi Carey, LMSW – Standards, Training and Practices Coordinator

 Bob Kessler – Director of Information Technology

 In his role, Bob brings over 30 years of IT experience to help provide vision and leadership to the Lifeline.
 Bob oversees a team of IT professionals, all working together to ensure that the Lifeline is using technology to the fullest in supporting its mission of connecting callers that may be in crisis with local crisis centers.

 Will manages Lifeline’s call routing data reports, and data analysis.
 He believes that data should be simple, understandable and useful.
 In the past seven years, Will was the lead analyst for the City of San Diego’s homeless data, a business analyst for Rady Children’s Hospital and a Peace Corps volunteer.
 His goal is to use technology to help make the world a better place.

-Carole Ludwig, M.S. – Senior Network Development Manager/Veterans Crisis Line Manager
+Carole Ludwig, M.S. – Assistant Director of Network Operations

 Passionate about mental health and helping others, Carole helps to grow the Lifeline with the recruitment of crisis centers and helps to develop and expand member resources.
 Before joining the Lifeline in 2008, Carole worked for seven years for a diverse range of organizations, including academic institutions and non-profits.
 Carole holds a Master’s degree in Organizational Management and Human Resource Development and hopes to change the world, one day at a time.